DylanMorgani/osticket-prereqs/README.md

   - Reload IIS by stoping and restarting the server (right click the local host top left)

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/4c36ea8a-46c6-4766-ba00-42ed957fa104" />
+This image shows the osticket being extracted and put into the correct location.
+Also the renaming of the file.

 <h2>9.
 Installing osTicket</h2>